imperva/elk-plugin-pack/README.md

 The files in this repository will build out a single dockerized EFK stack which will consist of:

-*1 - Elasticsearch v7.x node
+1 - Elasticsearch v7.x node,
-*1 - Kibana v7.x node
+1 - Kibana v7.x node,
-*1 - FluentD node
+1 - FluentD node